Phil Plummer

 Philip Plummer Jr. is a Republican member of the Ohio House of Representatives, representing the 39th House District.
 Plummer also serves as the Chairman of the Montgomery County Republican Party.
 Plummer previously served as Sheriff of Montgomery County, Ohio from 2008 to 2018.

-Life and career
+Early Career

 Plummer joined the Montgomery County Sheriff's office in 1988 as a corrections officer, was later promoted to Deputy Sheriff, and eventually earned the rank of Sergeant.
 In November 2000, he was promoted to the rank of Major.
 In January 2004, he was placed in charge of the Personnel Office.
 In March 2005, he was promoted to Chief Deputy.
 Following the resignation of Sheriff David Vore in 2008, Plummer was appointed to the office to fill out the remainder of the term.

 Plummer spends his spare time as an assistant coach for the Butler High School wrestling team.